tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 author: harm
 tags: recruitment
 description: A rundown of how I got started at Triple D and how the first year has been.
-excerpt: A report of my first year at Triple D. How I found Triple D, why I wanted to join them, how I applied for a job and what we have done together since.
+excerpt: A report of my first year at Triple D. How I discovered Triple D, why I wanted to join them, how I applied for a job and what we have done together since.
 hideLogo: true
 logoAnimation: false
 header-img: "img/posts/starting-at-triple-d/header.jpg"